Investigating $D_s^+ \to \pi^0 \ell^+ \nu_\ell$ decay process within QCD sum rule approach: Introduction

 Recently in 2022, the BESIII collaboration reported its first observation for $D_s^+ \to \pi^0 e^+ \nu_e$ decay process and reported measured upper limits of branching fraction, {\it i.e.} $6.4\times10^{-5}$ by using a data sample of electron-positron collisions corresponding to an integrated luminosity of 6.32 fb$^{-1}$ at center-of-mass energies between 4.178 and 4.226 GeV~\cite{BESIII:2022jcm}.
 The $D_s^+ \to \pi^0e^+ \nu_e$ decay process can be investigated by the using neutral meson mixing scheme, which resembles the $D_s^+\to \omega e^+\nu_e$ process.
 This process can be occurred via $\pi^0-\eta$ meson mixing and nonperturbative weak annihilation (WA), which can provide an excellent platform for studying the meson mixing effect and its associated preference~\cite{Gronau:2009mp}.
 The $D_s^+$ meson composed of $c\bar{s}$ system decays into $\pi^0$ meson, which is expected to relate to the small admixture of $s\bar{s}$ in the wave function of the $\pi^0$ meson that originates from the mixing of $\pi^0-\eta$ meson.
 Due to Okubo-Zweig-Iizuka rule (OZI)~\cite{Okubo:1963fa, Zweig:1964ruk, Iizuka:1966fk} and isospin violation~\cite{Li:2020ylu}, the WA effect in the $D_s^+ \to \pi^0e^+ \nu_e$ decay process is suppressed and its value is only have $10^{-7}-10^{-8}$ order~\cite{BESIII:2022jcm}.
 Meanwhile, $\pi^0-\eta$ meson mixing to the process $D_s^+ \to \pi^0e^+ \nu_e$ will reach to $10^{-5}$ order, which is significantly different with WA effective.
 Thus, one can investgate the $\pi^0-\eta$ mixing effect more accuracy rather than WA effect.
 According to the scheme of neutral meson mixing, the relationship between the $D_s^+\to \pi$, $D_s^+ \to \eta$ transition form factors (TFFs) and mixing angle $\delta$ can be adapted.
 So the full analytical expression for the TFFs should be taking into consideration.
+Moreover, there are some early studies on the flavor-symmetry breaking of $D\to P\ell\nu$ pseudoscalar meson decay~\cite{Khlopov:1978id, Gershtein:1976mv}.
+And the study of the semilptonic decays of heavy flavor mesons not only offers a clean environment to extract the CKM matrix element but also describes the CP-violating and flavor-changing processes in the SM, which have an explicit statement and investigation in Refs~\cite{Zhang:2020dla, Faustov:2019mqr}, providing a good motivation for our subsequent calculation.

 At present, there are various approaches to study TFFs, such as the lattice QCD (LQCD)~\cite{Bali:2014pva}, traditional or covariant light-front quark model (LFQM)~\cite{Cheng:2017pcq,Verma:2011yw,Wei:2009nc}, constituent quark model (CQM)~\cite{Melikhov:2000yu}, covariant confined quark model (CCQM)~\cite{Soni:2018adu,Ivanov:2019nqd}, QCD sum rules (QCDSR)~\cite{Colangelo:2001cv} and light-cone sum rules (LCSR)~\cite{Offen:2013nma,Duplancic:2015zna}.
 Among these approaches, the LCSR affords an efficient method in making predictions for exclusive processes, which allows incorporating information about high-energy asymptotic correlation functions in QCD that change into light-cone distribution amplitudes (LCDAs).
 So the important component in TFFs is the meson's LCDAs, which are related to the nonlocal light-ray operators between the hadronic state and vacuum.
 In this paper, $\eta$-meson twist-2 LCDA that takes main contribution is calculated by using the QCDSR approach under background field theory.